Thailand national under-17 football team

-The Thailand national under-17 football team is the national team for the under-17 and 16 level, representing Thailand in international football competitions in the FIFA U-17 World Cup, AFC U-16 Championship and AFF U-16 Championship.
+The Thailand national under-17 football team is the national team for the under-17 level, representing Thailand in international football competitions in the FIFA U-17 World Cup, AFC U-17 Asian Cup and AFF U-16 Championship.
 It is controlled by the Football Association of Thailand.

-Thailand is an AFC champion in 1998 and three-time AFF champion.
-Thailand has also managed to qualify for the FIFA U-17 World Cup in 1997 and 1999.
+Thailand was AFC champions in 1998 and three-time AFF champions.
+Thailand has also managed to qualify for the FIFA U-17 World Cup in 1997—becoming the first Southeast Asian team to qualify by merit to a FIFA tournament—and 1999.